At Diggerland, any disabled visitor is entitled to free carer entry.

 - A carer should be someone over the age of 12 years old.

-- Each Diggerland site has a dedicated parking area for cars with disabled parking permits.
+- Each Diggerland site has a dedicated parking area for vehicles displaying valid disabled parking permits.

 - Each Diggerland location has at least one toilet adapted to suit the requirements of wheelchair users or disability needs.

 - Please note that we do not have a hoist or adult changing facilities for disabled visitors.

 - The pathways inside Diggerland are either concrete or tarmac or gravelled so wheelchair and mobility buggy access should be adequate.
 Please note that we do not have wheelchairs or mobility buggies available to borrow or hire at Diggerland.

 - Only dogs that are registered guide dogs or assistance dogs may enter Diggerland.

 - Guide dogs or assistance dogs should be kept on leads at all times and must not be left unsupervised at any time.

 - Guide / assistance dogs must be recognisable by the harness or organisation specific coat.
 An ID tag must be on the dogs collar or lead slip they wear.